informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `hide_null_choice` and `hide_not_null_choice`: By default, we are going to add `null` and `not-null` options in the `choices` UX mode.
 Setting any of these variables to `true`, will hide its respective option.
 - `bar_plot`: This attribute is meant to be an object of properties that control the display of the histogram in `ranges` UX mode.
 Setting this attribute to `false` will force the histogram to not be shown in the facet in the facet panel.
 If unspecified, default is `true` (or show the histogram).
 If defined as an object, available attributes are:
   - `n_bins`: Used to define the number of bins the histogram uses to fetch and display data.
 If undefined, default is 30 bins.
-- `hide_num_occurrences`: Applicaple only to scalar facets in `choices` UX mode.
+- `hide_num_occurrences`: Applicable only to scalar facets in `choices` UX mode.
 In the facet popup for a scalar facet, we're showing the "Number of occurences" for each individual values.
 Setting this value to `false` will hide the "Number of occurences" column.
 - `order`: Control how the values in the scalar facets for `choices` UX mode should be sorted.
 This follows the same syntax as `column_order` and the following is the default value of this attribute:
   ```json
   [